-- Anyone within the school environment will not be allowed access to public or unregulated chat rooms. - Children should use only regulated educational chat environments e.g. www.gridclub.com, skyping,.
-This use will be supervised and the importance of chat room safety emphasised following government guidelines. - Where other forms of online learning needs to take place such as on Zoom or Teams, it is imperative that parents adhere to regulated rules and supervise their learning whilst they are online. - A risk assessment or perception survey will be carried out before pupils are allowed to use a new technology in school.
+- Anyone within the school environment will not be allowed access to public or unregulated chat rooms. - Where other forms of online learning needs to take place such as on Zoom or Teams, it is imperative that parents adhere to regulated rules and supervise their learning whilst they are online. - A risk assessment or perception survey will be carried out before pupils are allowed to use a new technology in school.